awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 A customer gateway provides information to AWS about your customer gateway device or software application\.
 For more information, see [Customer Gateway](how_it_works.md#CustomerGateway)\.

+If you plan to use a private certificate to authenticate your VPN, create a private certificate using AWS Certificate Manager Private Certificate Authority\.
+For information about creating a private certificate, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) in the *AWS Certificate Manager Private Certificate Authority User Guide*\.

+**Note**
+You must specify either an IP address, or an Amazon Resource Name of the private certificate\.

 **To create a customer gateway using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.